 Running a site like this costs money, and if you are interested in supporting the website, check out this page or get ahold of me here.
-If you cannot or do not want to help out financially, share this site with a friend (or close enemy) who could benefit from Travels with Kev’s information.
+If you cannot or do not want to help financially, share this site with a friend (or close enemy) who could benefit from Travels with Kev’s information.

 My wish for you

 If you can’t find someone to travel with, that is okay; join the group of us that love solo travel.
-It is okay to go on your own, and there are several of us travelers out who travel the world solo, not just guys.
+It is okay to go on your own, and several of us travelers travel the world solo, not just guys.
 You can always make new friends along the way, and with modern technology, it is more accessible to video chat with a loved one if you feel alone.
 It can be lonely at times, but I have traveled with others and felt more isolated than I ever did traveling solo.

 You can do it, I know you can, but you need to take the first couple of steps.
 Don’t forget that fear and excitement are very similar emotions.

-I want to thank my mom, sister, and some Disney Cast members for a few photos.
+Thank my mom, sister, and some Disney Cast members for a few photos.